pluginsGLPI/airwatch/README.md

 A XML inventory file is done using the data above, and send to FusionInventory, using curl.
 Computers are then created, representing Airwatch devices.

-For each device managed by Airwatch, an "Airwatch" tab is display in GLPi.
+For each device managed by Airwatch, an "Airwatch" tab is displayed in GLPi.
 This tab shows Airwatch specific informtions, and allows user to force an inventory

 ## Rights